Recently, I paid off the final installment on a Discover® credit card I’ve held since 2004. Thus, effectively ending my stoozing career. For now.

 I learned that the College Credit Card Corporation paid people to offer credit cards applications to students, usually in the student union, cafeterias or mailroom areas.
 (I can hear Manning shutter.)
 CCCC did not actually authorize the cards but merely distributed, and helped students complete, applications for which student were not obliged to accept.

 I signed up, receiving easels, posters, stacks of applications and scads of M&M®’s.
 I quickly learned the M&M®’s — bribes to entice my clientele — were the key to success.

 Soon, on free days, I was cajoling, encouraging and hawking all over southern New England.
-Wentworth, BC, BU, Northeastern, Wheaton, Worchester State and Bridgewater State in Massachusetts; PC, Bryant, RISD, URI, Salve Regina, CCRI in Rhode Island; Eastern Connecticut State University in Connecticut.
+Wentworth, BC, BU, Northeastern, Wheaton, Worchester State and Bridgewater State in Massachusetts; PC, Bryant, RISD, URI, Salve Regina, CCRI, and Roger Williams in Rhode Island; Eastern Connecticut State University in Connecticut.
 At the time I actually didn’t have a car so instead bussed, trained and walked long distances to mine those APPS (applications).
 To avoid conflict of interest, I skipped J & W. My other school, Brown University, was too snooty to allow peddlers in its mailroom.

 Lugging my equipment as would a foot soldier, I felt like a mercenary fighting in the name of consumerist materialism.

 In “Maxed Out College Students: A Call To Limit Credit Card Soliciations On College Campuses” (NYU Journal of Legislation and Public Policy, August 2006), Creola Johnson describes the “carnival atmosphere” encouraged by CCCC.